-Based at Portland Air National Guard Base, Ore., the 304th Rescue Squadron is an Air Force Reserve Command combat-search-and-rescue unit.
+Based at Portland Air National Guard Base, Oregon, the 304th Rescue Squadron is an Air Force Reserve Command combat search-and-rescue unit.
 The 304th RQS trains personnel, with equipment, to achieve and maintain the capability to perform day/night combat rescue missions; search for, locate and recover United States Air Force and other Department of Defense personnel involved with United States defense activities.
-The 304th RQS is part of the 943rd Rescue Group at Davis-Monthan Air Force Base, Ariz., a geographically seperated unit within the 920th Rescue Wing at Patrick AFB, Fla.
+The 304th RQS is part of the 943rd Rescue Group at Davis-Monthan Air Force Base, Arizona, a geographically separated unit within the 920th Rescue Wing at Patrick Space Force Base, Florida.

 Air Force Pararescuemen, also known as PJs, are the only Department of Defense elite combat forces specifically organized, trained, equipped and postured to conduct full spectrum Personnel Recovery (PR) to include both conventional and unconventional combat rescue operations.
 These battlefield Airmen are the most highly trained and versatile personnel recovery specialists in the world.
 Pararescue is the nation's force of choice to execute the most perilous, demanding and extreme rescue missions anytime, anywhere across the globe.

 The 304th trains, equips to deploy Combat Rescue Officers, PJs, and support personnel worldwide in support of U.S. national security interests.
 It provides contact, extraction and treatment for civilian and combat search-and-rescue operations.
 It also uses various fixed- and rotary-wing insertion/extraction assets, and employs by any means available to provide combat and humanitarian search, rescue, and medical assistance in all environments.

 PEACETIME: The peacetime mission of the 304th is to train and maintain rescue capability for DoD personnel, humanitarian and disaster relief activities.